-The Trust only held small fundraising events during the period including Summer Fayres, Christmas fetes and non-uniform days.
+The Trust held minimal fundraising events due to the pandemic.
 The Trust does not work with external professional fundraisers or companies who carry out fundraising on its behalf.
-All fundraising undertaken during the period was monitored by the Trustees.
 During the period no complaints or issues have arisen as a result of the fundraising events.